gannonprudhomme/Desktop-Control-Tablet/README.md

 ![Screenshot](screenshots/screenshot1.png)

 ## Features
-- Listen for Spotify Playback changes every second
-- Control Spotify playback remotely
+- Live Spotify current track display and playback control
-- Control volume mixer levels for various programs on desktop
+- Built in remote volume mixer control for any desktop program
-- Change audio output device
+- Change current audio output device
-- Live desktop performance(CPU, memory) monitoring and displaying
+- Live desktop performance(CPU, memory) display
-- Modular changes/customization
+- Modular, which allows any practically any control-feature to be implemented and inserted

 ## Set up and usage
 1) Install npm and nircmd on your PC